malmason/malmason/README.md

 I am an aspiring Web Developer and a Microsoft Access/SQL Server Database Designer/Developer.
 I am currently learning [Full Stack Web Development](https://bootcamp.uconn.edu/) at the UCONN School of Engineering in their 6 month Bootcamp program.

+I have extensive experience developing databases with SQL Server as a backend and Microsoft Access/Excel as a front-end.
+I develop Ad-Hoc reporting solutions utilizing Sql Server Reporting Services.

 ## Skills/Languages 🗒️
 ![Skills](skills.jpg)